janellephalon/speedy-socials/README.md

 # Speedy Socials - Homework 18
-The application is designed to
+The application is designed to...

 ## Summary
 NoSQL Challenge: Social Network API - The goal of this project is to...